marina01p/SDTM-Labs/Lab#2/README.md

 ## Implementation

-The project is written in Java JDK 15.
+### Tools

+* Intellij IDEA
+* Java SE 15

-Implemented structural design pattern used in this laboratory work are:
+Implemented structural design pattern, for this laboratory work, are:

 ### Adapter

 The adapter pattern convert the interface of a class into another interface clients expect.
 It lets classes work together that couldn’t otherwise because of incompatible interfaces.

-In order to implement it in my project, I created an interface *Packet* (domains.packet.Packet), and two classes that implement this interface, located in the same package directory - *GiftBox* and *PlasticBag*.
-The adapter itself is *PacketAdapter* (utilities.adapter.PacketAdapter).
+First, I created an interface (incompatible with my previous one *Candy.java* (domain.candy.Candy)) - *Packet.java* (domain.packet.Packet), and two classes that implement this interfece, located in the same package. (setComposition() / setConstitution)

+Then, I created the adapter itself *PacketAdapter*.
+It allows my code to have a subcategory in the candy storage, which empowers cliets to buy packages.

 ```
 public class PacketAdapter implements Candy {